arboriginal/SCT-DeathPosTracker/README.md

 - Drop the [jar file](https://github.com/arboriginal/SCT-DeathPosTracker/releases) into your `plugins/SimpleCompass/trackers` folder
 - Restart your server.

+**BEWARE:** The plugin [SavageDeathCompass](https://dev.bukkit.org/projects/savagedeathcompass) seems not to be compatible with this tracker, resulting to duplicate bossbar compass when you die and receive its compass item.
+This will be fixed in a future version maybe, but as I don't use this plugin and have no time, for now it's not.

 ## Configuration

 Edit the file `plugins/SimpleCompass/trackers/DeathPosTracker.yml` (automatically created the first time the tracker is loaded).